-This session is designed due to several special requests during the 2016 Arts and Culture Festival.
+This session is designed due to several special requests received from previous festival.
 Although Art Song, Opera etc. is included in the GENERAL singing session, we have decided to include this as a session totally isolated from the rest of the singing category.
 We provide the following information for you regarding the polemics surrounding Art Song and Opera.
 There is a clear and definite difference between them.

 QUESTION: WHAT IS THE DIFFERENCE BETWEEN ART SONG (classical singing) AND OPERA?